jmpenn/hello_world/mddocs/MemoryManager.md

 The Job of Trick Memory Management :

-- Maintain a list of memory allocations and the data types that are associated with them.
+- Maintain a list of memory allocations and their associated names, and data types (a.k.a variables).
 - Provide services based on the cataloged information such as:
   -  Creating new data type instances.
 (Memory allocation).
   -  Catalog pre-existing memory allocations.